lucianosilva-github/illins-lightkurve/README.rst

 .. |doi-badge| image:: https://zenodo.org/badge/DOI/10.5281/zenodo.1181928.svg
               :target: https://docs.lightkurve.org/about/citing.html

-**Illinois-INSPER Lightkurve** is a community-developed, open-source Python package which offers a beautiful and user-friendly way to analyze astronomical flux time series data, in particular the pixels and lightcurves obtained by **NASA's Kepler and TESS exoplanet missions, with efficiency provided by CharmPy and STAPL**.
+**ILLINOIS-INSPER Lightkurve** is a community-developed, open-source Python package which offers a beautiful and user-friendly way to analyze astronomical flux time series data, in particular the pixels and lightcurves obtained by **NASA's Kepler and TESS exoplanet missions, with efficiency provided by CharmPy and STAPL**.